Method acting: History and development

 The "system" cultivates what Stanislavski calls the "art of experiencing", to which he contrasts the "art of representation".
 It mobilizes the actor's conscious thought and will to activate other, less-controllable psychological processes, such as emotional experience and subconscious behavior, sympathetically and indirectly.
 In rehearsal, the actor searches for inner motives to justify action and the definition of what the character seeks to achieve at any given moment (a "task").

 Stanislavski later elaborated the "system" with a more physically grounded rehearsal process, the "Method of Physical Action".
 Minimizing at-the-table discussions, he began to encourage an "active analysis", in which the sequence of dramatic situations are improvised.
 "The best analysis of a play", Stanislavski argued, "is to take action in the given circumstances."

-Another important influence on the Method were the ideas and techniques of Yevgeny Vakhtongav, a Russian-Armenian student who died in 1922, aged 39.
+Another important influence on the Method were the ideas and techniques of Yevgeny Vakhtangov, a Russian-Armenian student who died in 1922, aged 39.
 Vakhtangov's "object exercises" were developed by Uta Hagen to train actors and maintain their skills.
 Strasberg attributed to Vakhtangov the distinction between Stanislavski's process of "justifying" behavior with the inner motivational forces that prompt that behavior in the character and the "motivating" behavior with imagined or recalled experiences relating to the actor and substituted for those relating to the character.
 Following this distinction, actors ask themselves, "What would motivate me, the actor, to behave in the way the character does?"
 The contrast is the Stanislavskian question, "Given the particular circumstances of the play, how would I behave, what would I do, how would I feel, how would I react?"